The Universal Peaceful Acceptance (U.P.A.) of a Pope

 2.5.
 Application of Thomistic Principles and of Pastor Aeternus

-The universal acceptance of a pontiff by the entire Church is a collective act that reflects this primacy, under the guidance of the Holy Spirit.
-If the Church could err in recognizing a false pontiff, that would introduce a schism or an error in the faith, which is incompatible with its role as guide, as Saint Thomas affirms in his explanation of the necessity to clarify the faith against errors (Summa Theologica, II-II, q.
-1, a.
-10, ad 1).
+The universal acceptance of a pontiff by the entire Church is a collective act that reflects this primacy, under the guidance of the Holy Ghost.
+If the Church could err in recognizing a false pontiff, that would introduce a schism or an error in the faith, which is incompatible with her role as guide.

 2.6.
 Refutation of Objections

-2.6.1.
-Do historical doubts, like those surrounding the “scandalous” Alexander VI, invalidate this infallibility?
+Do historical doubts, such as those surrounding the “scandalous” Alexander VI, invalidate this infallibility?

-Response: Cardinal Billot (loc. cit.) notes that, despite Savonarola’s accusations, all Christendom adhered to Alexander VI as true Pontiff.
-This universal acceptance proves his legitimacy, because a manifest heretic, losing his jurisdiction, could not be so accepted.
+Response: Cardinal Billot (loc. cit.) notes that, despite the accusations of Savonarola, all Christendom adhered to Alexander VI as true Pontiff.
+This universal acceptance proves his legitimacy, because a manifest heretic, having lost his jurisdiction, could not be thus accepted.
 The objection rests on speculations without weight in the face of certain doctrine.
-For despite his bad life, Alexander VI was a true pope and never uttered heresies.
-Scandalous pope, but pope.
-See the chapter on the causes of the loss of the papacy: bad moral life is not part of them.
+Despite his bad moral life, Alexander VI was a true pope and never professed heresies.
+A scandalous pope, but a pope.
+Bad moral life is not among the causes of the loss of the papacy.

-2.6.2.
-Could a doubtful election prolonged invalidate this doctrine?
+Could a prolonged doubtful election invalidate this doctrine?

 The peaceful and universal acceptance of a pope by the entire Church is a dogmatic fact, guaranteed by the infallibility of the Church and the providence of Christ, as taught by the majority of theologians.
 This common doctrine, this truth obliges true Catholics to discern true popes and also the vacancy of the See in the absence of such acceptance, thus preserving the immutable faith.